 Carrier Fraud

 Carrier fraud is a fraud perpetrated by the workers’ compensation insurance carrier itself.
-This fraud occurs when the insurance carrier lies about a worker’s eligibility to collect benefits in order to pay that worker less money.
+This fraud occurs when an insurance carrier misrepresents a worker’s eligibility to collect benefits to pay that worker less money.

 Claim Mills Fraud